A Rainbow of Sands

 Monkey Beach in Tioman Island, Malaysia, boasts stretches of golden sand.
 This shot of its tranquil shores was taken on July 7, 2009.

 Yellow sand beaches may be common, but they're no less beautiful.

-volcanic stones that originated from the lava cliffs surrounding the small bay.
+The extraordinary olive-green sands of Papakolea Beach are located near the southern tip of Hawaii's Big Island.
+The sand comes from small green volcanic stones that originated from the lava cliffs surrounding the small bay.
 These loose rocks become eroded and crushed into the fine sand that lines the beach's shore.
-Less «

 The sun rising above this dark sand beach brings out the navy blue hue of its shores.

 This beautiful photo of Pfeiffer Beach in Big Sur, Calif., was taken on June 12, 2010.
 The sand gets its plum color from manganese garnet particles that wash down from the hillside that overlooks the beach.

 The pastel pink sands of Coldbackie beach are located on the fittingly charming named Rabbit Islands.
 These three small, uninhabited islands are off the north coast of Sutherland, Scotland.

 Florida's Siesta Beach is known for having the whitest sand in the world.
 In fact, the beach is so scenic that it topped the 2011 list of the 10 best beaches in the United States, which is organized by Florida International University's Laboratory for Coastal Research in Miami.